rogerbinns/jia-mini-python/doc/faq.rst

 provides something to verify answers against.
 The test harness is written in Python.

-There is over 99% line coverage **and** branch coverage in the code.
+There is over 99% line coverage and similar branch coverage in the code.
 While this doesn't guarantee the absence of bugs, it at least assures that the vast majority of code is tested.
-(The remaining uncovered 5 lines are some defensive coding around reflection in Java.)
+(The remaining lines/branches are generally defensive coding.)

 The scope being limited (note "Mini" in the name!) there is also less functionality and less to go wrong.